 Our faces are also more exposed to the sun, meaning that they can become more sensitive than other areas of the body.

 For all these reasons, it’s not recommended that you use a body moisturiser on your face.
 Body moisturisers tend to be thicker and heavier, meaning they can make the skin on the face too oily, or they can be heavy and irritating, blocking the pores potentially leading to spots and acne breakouts.

 Body creams can be used all over the body, but there are areas where you might need a little extra help.
-The feet can benefit from ultra moisturising, heavier consistency creams.
+The skin on your feet can benefit from ultra moisturising, heavier consistency creams.

 Also, the hands really do benefit from specific hand creams, rather than just a body cream.
-Hand creams tend to be thicker than body creams, something that dry hands can benefit greatly from.
+Hand lotions are designed to be thicker, but less oily than body creams, something that dry hands can benefit greatly from.

 Our hands are often exposed to the elements more than our bodies.
 Plus we wash them more often which can be drying, especially in hard water areas or if we need to use harsh soaps and hand sanitisers in our work setting.

 Certainly using a body moisturiser on your hands won’t do any harm, it just might not give the dry skin relief you’re looking for.

 Using a Moisturizer for Your Face on Your Décolletage

 Look out too, for moisturising creams that are suitable for the skin of the décolletage.
 Often exposed to the sun, this area of skin isn’t as delicate as the skin on the face, but it often needs more attention than the skin on the body.